JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 │ 3   │ virginica     │ 5.552   │ 0.304588  │
 ```

 A second approach to the Split-Apply-Combine strategy is implemented in the `aggregate` function, which also takes three arguments: (1) a DataFrame, (2) one or more columns to split the DataFrame on, and (3) one or more functions that are used to compute a summary of each subset of the DataFrame.
-Each function is applied to each column that was not used to split the DataFrame, creating new columns of the form `$name_$function`.
-For named functions like `mean` this will produce columns with names like `SepalLength_mean`.
-For anonymous functions like `x -> sqrt(x)^e`, which Julia tracks and references by a numerical identifier e.g. `#12`, the produced columns will be `SepalLength_#12`.
+Each function is applied to each column that was not used to split the DataFrame, creating new columns of the form `$name_$function` like with `by` (see above).
 We show several examples of the `aggregate` function applied to the `iris` dataset below:

 ```jldoctest sac
 julia> aggregate(iris, :Species, length)